jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     def function_name(parameter_name):
         return None

-  the test is still green, because the statement no longer gets to the :ref:`except block<how to use try...except...>`
+  the test is still green, because the statement no longer gets to the :ref:`except block<how to handle Exceptions>`

   .. code-block:: shell